 - Containers: are a common option for deploying and managing software in the cloud.
 A container packages all the dependencies (files, libraries) along with a software component and runs it in an isolated environment;

-- Flexible DevOps processes: cloud-native application microservices go through an independent lifecycle and are managed through flexible DevOps processes.
-Multiple continuous integration/continuous delivery (CI/CD) pipelines work to automatically test, secure, deploy and manage the cloud-native application;
+- Flexible DevOps processes: cloud-native microservices run through an independent lifecycle and are managed through flexible DevOps processes.
+Multiple continuous integration/continuous delivery (CI/CD) pipelines work to automatically test, secure, deploy and manage a native app;

-- Observability: proper application operational monitoring allows to recognise application deviations automatically in real-time.
+- Observability: proper monitoring of the application's operations allows you to detect app deviations in real-time automatically.